mdoege/PyPaint/README.md

     python pypaint.py [input image]

 Paint with the mouse.
-The mouse wheel selects a color (see colored square in top left corner).
+Change active color with the mouse wheel (see colored square in top left corner).

-Press P to switch to the PICO-8 palette.
+#### Keys

-Press T to switch drawing tools.
+P: Switch to the PICO-8 palette

-Press Space to erase drawing.
+T: Switch drawing tools

-Press Return to save as PNG in current directory.
+Space: Erase drawing

-(Filename is date plus time.)
+Return: Save as PNG in current directory (Filename is date plus time.)